thejeremyjohn/Air-Traffic-Controller/readme.md

 ### Wireframes

 This app will consist of a single screen with game board, game controls, and nav links to my Github and LinkedIn.
-Game controls will include Play and Pause buttons as well click&drag to draw plane routes.
+Game controls will include `play`, `pause`, and `click&drag` to draw plane routes.

 ![wireframes](https://github.com/thejeremyjohn/Air-Traffic-Controller/blob/master/air_traffic_controller.png)